serverlessworkflow/specification/specification.md

 can chose to handle exceptions on their own.
 All unhandled exceptions from the called workflow execution however are propagated back to the parallel state and can be handled with the parallel states `onErrors` definition.

+Note that once an error that is propagated to the parallel state from a branch and handled by the states `onErrors` definition is handled (its associated transition is taken) no further errors from branches of this parallel state should be considered as the workflow control flow logic has already moved to a different state.

 For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.